exploratory-io/book/wrangling/text_wrangling.md

 ### Text (All)

 It's basically same as "Text" option.
-The difference is it removes the ALL the matches.
+The difference is it replaces the ALL the matches.
 In below example, there are two "new" in the text and both of them are replaced with "NEW".
 In case of "Text", only the first one got replaced.

 ![](images/replace_text6.png)